Sunday Worship in Orphir

-Stenness is united with Orphir where services will continue as usual at 11.15am.
+Stenness Church is united with Orphir where services will continue as usual at 11.15am.

 The Stenness Kirk building has been sold although the Stenness graveyard is still in use and a Memorial service takes place every year on Armistace Sunday.